2015 Reading Challenge: a book you chose because of the cover

 Buy from Bookshop

 The titular hotel is a real place: it's Seattle's Panama Hotel.
 In the story, an old man looks back to his 1940s childhood and remembers with fondness his friendship—and maybe something more—with his young Japanese friend Keiko.
 They lose touch when Keiko and her family are evacuated during the Japanese internment.
-(I learned so little about this in my U.S. history classes that when I first read the book I kept googling Ford's historical references to see if they really happened.
+(I learned so little about this in my U.S. history classes that when I first read the book ten years ago I kept googling Ford's historical references to see if they really happened.
 They did.)

 Buy from Amazon Kindle